Typical A-level offer

 Department of Geography and Earth Science: lecturers are all qualified to PhD level or working towards a PhD.

-Undergraduate lecturers in the School of Education and Lifelong Learning are either qualified to PhD standard or are experienced practitioners in their field.
+Undergraduate lecturers in the School of Education are either qualified to PhD standard or are experienced practitioners in their field.
 All teaching staff currently possess, or are working towards, a recognised teaching qualification.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.